 Over time, if you have a large amount saved in ISAs, you could generate a lot of tax-free income.

-There are two main things to consider when picking a cash ISA: the interest rate, and how easy it is to withdraw your money when you need it.
+There are 2 main things to consider when picking a cash ISA: the interest rate, and how easy it is to withdraw your money when you need it.

-- Some ISAs have a notice period, meaning you have to notify the provider ahead of time that you want to withdraw your funds, otherwise you might be charged or penalised some of the interest.
+Some cash ISAs have a notice period, meaning you have to notify the provider ahead of time that you want to withdraw your funds, otherwise you might be charged or penalised some of the interest

-- Many of the best-interest-rate cash ISAs are “fixed term” – you put your money in and then you can’t touch it for the fixed-term period, usually one to five years.
-(Some fixed-term ISAs will let you withdraw cash but you’ll usually be smacked with a large interest penalty.)
+Many of the best cash ISA interest rates are fixed term deals; this means you put your money in, but then you can’t access it for the fixed term period, which is usually 1 to 5 years.
+(Some fixed rate cash ISAs will allow you to withdraw cash, but you will usually be smacked with a large interest penalty).

 Your ISA allowance is completely separate from your PSA: everyone gets the full £20,000-per-year ISA allowance, irrespective of income tax brackets.

-Some ISAs have a minimum initial deposit, while some only need £1 or nothing at all.
-Some providers will let you transfer an existing ISA into a cash ISA without using up any more of this year’s ISA allowance, too.
+Some ISAs have a minimum initial deposit, while others only need £1 or nothing at all.
+Many providers will also allow you to transfer an existing ISA into a cash ISA without using up any more of this year’s ISA allowance.

-Yes – as long as your ISA provider is backed by the FSCS (financial services compensation scheme), which protects up to £85,000 of your money per bank/provider/institution.
+Yes, as long as your ISA provider is backed by the FSCS (financial services compensation scheme) which protects up to £85,000 of your money per banking group/building society/credit union.

 The number of cash ISAs you can hold is only limited by the number of years you have been investing in an ISA.
 You can only pay into one cash ISA per tax year, but you can start a new one every year.